Dale Jarrett: 1982–1986

 Jarrett competed in the 1982 NASCAR Budweiser Late Model Sportsman Series for car owner Horace Isenhower.
-He earned fourteen Top 10 finishes throughout the season, with a best of third place at Hickory; and he finished sixth in the point standings.
-During the 1983 season, Jarrett won four poles and earned seventeen Top 5's, finishing fifth in the point standings.
+He earned fourteen top-ten finishes throughout the season, with a best of 3rd-place at Hickory; and he finished sixth in the point standings.
+During the 1983 season, Jarrett earned four poles and seventeen top-fives, finishing fifth in the point standings.
 For the 1984 Busch Grand National Series, Jarrett received sponsorship from Econo Lodge; Valvoline; and Budweiser.
-He earned six front-row starts and 19 Top 10's, finishing a career-best fourth in the point standings.
+He earned six front-row starts and nineteen top-tens, finishing a career-best fourth in the point standings.
 Jarrett made his Winston Cup Series debut during the 1984 season.
-Driving the No. 02 Chevrolet for Emanuel Zervakis at Martinsville Speedway, Jarrett qualified 24th and finished 14th.
+Driving the No. 02 Chevrolet for Emanuel Zervakis at Martinsville Speedway, Jarrett qualified 24th and finished fourteenth.
 He made two more Cup starts that season, at the Firecracker 400 for Jimmy Means, and the Warner W. Hodgdon American 500.
 During the 1986 Busch Grand National Series, Jarrett earned his first career victory at Orange County Speedway in Rougemont, North Carolina; piloting the Nationwise Auto Parts Pontiac to victory lane.
 He also earned six poles in 1986.

 1987–1991

 Jarrett earned his second career victory in the Busch Grand National Series at Hickory during the 1987 season.
 In the Winston Cup Series, Jarrett replaced Tommy Ellis in the No. 18 Chevrolet owned by Eric Freelander early in the season.
-Running a primarily-unsponsored car, he had two 10th-place finishes and ended the season 26th in points, second to Davey Allison for Rookie of the Year honors.
+Running a primarily-unsponsored car, he had two tenth place finishes and ended the season 26th in points, second to Davey Allison for Rookie of the Year honors.
 He ran every race of the 1988 season, despite running with various teams.
-He made most of his starts in the No. 29 Hardee's-sponsored Oldsmobile owned by Cale Yarborough, finishing eighth at Riverside International Raceway.
+He made most of his starts in the No. 29 Hardee's Oldsmobile owned by Cale Yarborough, finishing eighth at Riverside International Raceway.
 He also ran races for Buddy Arrington and Hoss Ellington that season, finishing 23rd in the final standings.
-He ran the entire season for Yarborough in 1989, posting five Top 10 finishes, including two fifth-place runs.
+He ran the entire season for Yarborough in 1989, posting five top-ten finishes, including two fifth place runs.
 Jarrett enjoyed the majority of his success in the Busch Series during the 1990 and 1991 seasons.
-Led by crew chief John Ervin and engine builder Ron Hutter, Jarrett scored victories at Bristol, Charlotte, Rockingham and Darlington (twice).

-Jarrett began 1990 without a Cup ride before taking over the No. 21 Citgo-sponsored Ford Thunderbird for Wood Brothers Racing at the Valleydale Meats 500, replacing the injured Neil Bonnett.
-He finished in the Top 10 seven times during the season and finished 25th in the final standings despite missing the first five races of the season.
-The following season, Jarrett won his first career Winston Cup race at Michigan International Speedway, and finished a then career-best 17th in the final standings.
+Led by crew chief John Ervin and engine builder Ron Hutter, Jarrett scored victories at Bristol, Charlotte, Rockingham, and Darlington (twice).
+Jarrett began 1990 without a Cup ride before taking over the No. 21 Citgo Ford Thunderbird for Wood Brothers Racing at the Valleydale Meats 500, replacing the injured Neil Bonnett.
+He finished in the top-ten seven times during the season and finished 25th in the final standings despite missing the first five races of the season.
+The following season, Jarrett won his first career Winston Cup race at Michigan International Speedway, and finished a then career-best seventeenth in the final points standings.